wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 - Added new entity `Person`

 ## (@aerych 2015-11-09)
-- Added new entity `ReaderXPostMeta`
+- Added new entity `ReaderCrossPostMeta`
-- `ReaderPost` added new relationship called `xpostMeta` to store the source post ID of a cross-post.
+- `ReaderPost` added new relationship called `crossPostMeta` to store the source post ID of a cross-post.

 ## WordPress 39 (@sergioestevao 2015-09-09)